Clone and Modify an Arduino Mega Schematic in Altium Designer

 - A schematic editor that takes components from design libraries

-- PCB layout and routing features for modifying an Arduino circuit board layout
+- PCB layout and routing features for modifying an Arduino schematics and circuit board layouts

 - Bill of materials tool that automatically compiles components from design libraries